 At a policy level, we have a framework that sets out our ethical standards and norms for supply chains.
 These include the following:

-- Supplier handbook (all branded product suppliers are contractually bound by the terms and conditions set out in our handbook and includes key ethical policies)
+- Supplier Handbook (all branded product suppliers are contractually bound by the teams and conditions set out in our handbook and includes key ethical policies)

 We recognise that certain production locations present higher potential risks of modern slavery and trafficking due to migrant workers, existing evidence of child labour and bonded labour, higher levels of female workers and refugees.
 All suppliers are required to read and sign a declaration confirming their compliance with our above standards when they start our new supplier onboarding process.

 Addressing the complex issues around human rights takes nothing less than a collaborative approach with stakeholders.
 We are proud to say that in 2022 we became foundation members of the Ethical Trade Initiative (ETI), a leading alliance for companies, trade unions and Non-governmental Organisations (NGOs) that promotes respect for workers' rights around the globe since 2012.
 The ETI enables brands to work together with industry experts and improve working conditions for workers in their supply chains.
 We are on the journey to becoming full members of the ETI in the summer of 2024.